|

 power amp, there was just about enough volume but we had to use most of

-the attenuator's travel.
 Our first impression was of a

 'stripped-down' sound that initially lead us to think that something was